-"If these shall hold their peace, the stones will cry out, "1 Jesus said to the Pharisees who wanted to find fault with the disciples.
+"If these shall hold their peace, the stones

+will cry out, "1 Jesus said to the Pharisees who wanted to find fault with the disciples.
 Jesus is alluding to what is the proper function of nature which is noticed only by the believer.
 Nature murmurs the Saviour's name.
 Even if original sin has inflicted painful deviations on it, it cries out in the Saviour's direction.
 All the elements tend towards the God-Man.
 Stone and rock will furnish the Saviour's sepulchre.
 Water will attain its highest end in regenerating Baptism.
-Olive trees will produce oil which anoints and cures the sick

-1 Lk 19, 40.
-8 Rom 8, 22. in the name of Jesus.
+Olive trees will produce oil which anoints and cures the sick in the name of Jesus.
 Grains of wheat and grapes from the vine will produce that bread and wine from which the Master will bring about the mystery of His broken body and of the blood which He will shed.
 From the tree will be formed the wood of the cross.
 In this way one and the same impulse will transport all nature towards Christ, and with it, all human labor, - that of harvesters, bakers, vinegrowers and others - who help in this elevation, in this transfiguration.

 Jesus is the desired one, or rather He is desire itself.
 He is not only the desire of souls, but the desire of all creation.

-Let us consider Jesus in the wilderness "with beasts."1 This brief reference in the Gospel opens certain perspectives to pious meditation.
-Wouldn't the animal creation be touched, in a way which we do not know, by the Saviour's nearness and grace?
+Let us consider Jesus in the wilderness "with beasts."
+This brief reference in the Gospel opens certain perspectives to pious meditation.
+Wouldn't the animal creation be touched, in a way which we do not know, by animal pre-exists in God's thought; it has been loved by God; even before its birth, it has been the object of God's intention and loving care.

-"Not a sparrow, " said Jesus " is forgotten before God. " In that statement consists the dignity, the value of the animal world.
+"Not a sparrow," said Jesus " is forgotten before God."
+In that statement consists the dignity, the value of the animal world.
 Each